publication date: Mar. 29, 2019

 OneOncology, a partnership between three community practices—Tennessee Oncology, New York Cancer and Blood, and West Cancer Center—connects 255 providers that treat over 150,000 patients per year.
 The hospitals also share a technology platform: Flatiron Health’s OncoCloud.

-“We just got started with the three founding members; we plan to add … Continue reading Lee Schwartzberg tells us how three practices banded together to adapt to today’s cancer care and data revolution
+“We just got started with the three founding members; we plan to add about five additional practices in 2019.
+Our goal by 2021 is to have approximately a thousand providers in the network,” Schwartzberg said.
+“But I want to emphasize that we’re looking at quality over quantity, we want the best practices in any given … Continue reading Lee Schwartzberg tells us how three practices banded together to adapt to today’s cancer care and data revolution

 To access this members-only content, please log in.